equinor/WINC_OnePager/README.md

 ```
 mkdocs gh-deploy
 ```
 It may take some minutes until the documentation goes live.
-And the generated documentation page can be found at [SCREEN docs](https://redesigned-dollop-m5l6pme.pages.github.io/).
+And the generated documentation page can be found at [WINC_OnePager docs](https://redesigned-dollop-m5l6pme.pages.github.io/).

 ## The code structures